 This tapestry wall hanging is entitled, ‘The Audience of the Emperor’.
 The enthroned Emperor, surrounded by his court is receiving three ambassadors.
+A peacock is walking by near the rolled out persian rug.
+Through the arches in the canopy we see the sky with clouds and birds beyond the immediate foregound of the scene.
 This tapestry is a resized and cut down version of the original weaving.
 A Louis XIV Beauvais Chinoiserie Tapestry.

 Renaissance tapestries are hand woven reproductions of famous wall hangings.
 They are woven by hand, in the manor of genuine Gobelins wall hangings that you might see in the great palaces of France.

 The original tapestry is currently displayed at the Metropolitan Museum of Art, New York.
 Gift of Mrs. J. Insley Blair, 1948.
 Designed by:

 Guy Louis Vernansal the Elder (French, Fontainebleau 1648–1729 Paris)

 Jean-Baptiste Belin de Fontenay the Elder (French, Caen 1653–1715 Paris)

 designed ca. 1685–90, woven ca. 1685–1740

 This is a beautiful hand-woven tapestry.
 It is a replica of the European tapestries handcrafted centuries ago, which are found in palaces and museums.
 While a true antique of this caliber goes for ten times more expensive at auctions, our master weavers spent months even years to create by hand these affordable quality masterpieces.
 Our replicas recreate the detailed flowers and motifs that make them virtually indistinguishable from the originals.
 The modern day tapestries made in Europe are mostly machine made with much less details.